senorindependiente/movie_api/README.md

 Clone respository and install all required packages

-Run application in applications directory with
+Run application in its directory with

 `node index.js`